Content on this page was generated by AI and has not been manually reviewed.

 How do I uninstall or disable the extension?

 Open your browser’s extensions page, locate Tuxler edge extension, and choose to remove or disable.
 You can also close the extension from the toolbar and turn it off when not in use.
-Edge game free download for pc with vpn: secure access, geo-unlocking, and fast speeds

 In most places, using IP rotation tools for legitimate browsing, testing, or privacy purposes is legal.
 However, using them to access restricted content or violate terms of service can lead to account sanctions or legal issues.
 Always check local laws and service terms.